Kai0077/System_Integration/12a._[Pair]_Webhook_Ekspose/Exposer/README.md

 1. External applications (receivers) run a web server ready to accept incoming webhook notifications.

 2. These applications register their public URL and choose which event types they want to receive via the webhook system's API.

-3. When the webhook system processes an event, it automatically sends an HTTP POST with the event data to all registered subscribers.

 ## Supported Events

 Subscribers can choose the receiving notifications for the following events: